-It's important to find out about the services and opportunities that are available
+It's important to find out about the services and opportunities that are available to you

-the student chooses to attend, for additional support.
+for additional support.

 Benefits of Full-Time & Part-Time Study